Skip to main content

 Common mistakes

-• Reading a lag putt with the same precision demanded for a short, makeable putt, when the actual target is a general area rather than the exact cup.
+• Reading break with the precision a short, makeable one demands, when the real target is an area

 Frequently asked questions

-No — the ball can still go in with a well-executed lag, but the strategic priority is a controlled miss that leaves an easy tap-in, not an aggressive attempt that risks a long second putt.
+No — a well-executed roll can still drop.
+The priority is simply a controlled miss that leaves a tap-in, rather than an attempt that risks a long return.

 Related guides & benchmarks